 histogram.record(30.0);

-const { useAzureMonitor } = require("@azure/monitor-opentelemetry");
+const { useAzureMonitor } = await import("@azure/monitor-opentelemetry");

-const { metrics } = require("@opentelemetry/api");
+const { metrics } = await import("@opentelemetry/api");

-// Enable Azure Monitor integration
+// Initialize Azure Monitor

 const meter = metrics.getMeter("testMeter");

-let histogram = meter.createHistogram("histogram");
+const histogram = meter.createHistogram("histogram");

-histogram.record(1, { "testKey": "testValue" });
+histogram.record(1, { testKey: "testValue" });

-histogram.record(30, { "testKey": "testValue2" });
+histogram.record(30, { testKey: "testValue2" });

-histogram.record(100, { "testKey2": "testValue" });
+histogram.record(100, { testKey2: "testValue" });

 # Import the `configure_azure_monitor()` and `metrics` functions from the appropriate packages.